-Angola: The new cabinet is named, including Assunção dos Anjos as foreign minister; Kundi Paihama remains defense minister and Roberto Leal Monteiro interior minister.
+Angola: The new cabinet is named (sworn in October 3), including Assunção dos Anjos as foreign minister and Severim de Morais as finance minister; Kundi Paihama remains defense minister and Roberto Leal Monteiro interior minister.

 San Marino: Ernesto Benedettini (Christian Democrat) and Assunta Meloni (Popular Alliance) take office as captains-regent.

 Sri Lanka: Former governor of Southern province (2002-06) Kingsley Wickramaratne dies.

 United Kingdom: In a cabinet reshuffle, John Hutton is appointed defence secretary.